bashiroglu/learning-mern-blogapp-1/readme.md

 # Notes for back-end side of project

-After download source code and set-up the app, please add your .env file to main directory which contains all env variables listed ( `NODE_ENV, PORT, CLIENT_URL, DATABASE_CLOUD, DATABASE_LOCAL,JWT_SECRET`).
+After download source code and set-up the app, please add your .env file to main directory which contains all env variables listed ( `NODE_ENV, PORT, CLIENT_URL, DATABASE_CLOUD, DATABASE_LOCAL, JWT_SECRET, APP_NAME`).

 Then run
 `npm start`